klemenStanic/WIER2021/pa3/report/report.md

 Indexing the cleaned data into the *sqlite* database:
 - We open every file and clean it with the process we described above.
-We then iterate the words, and for each word (out of the preprocessed text), we count the number of occurances of the word in the file, and find the indexes of these occurances.
+We then iterate the words, and for each word (out of the preprocessed text), we count the number of occurrences of the word in the file, and find the indexes of these occurrences.
 - We insert this data into IndexWord and Posting database tables.

 ### 2.B Data retrieval / querying
 When a user enters search query string, we first clean it using the same process we described above.
 Once cleaned, we iterate the query word by word and query the database for the word and append it to a list.
-This list, now containing all occurances of all the words in the search query, is then sorted by the document name, in which it appeared in.
+This list, now containing all occurrences of all the words in the search query, is then sorted by the document name, in which it appeared in.
 Words that appear in the same document are aggregated along with their frequencies and indexes.
 The list is again sorted, this time using the word frequency.
 This list, combined with snippets near the word indexes, is then printed to the standard output.